-Amazing GRACE is a new pilot learning community for Clergy and recognised Lay leaders co-ordinated by the Race Equality Resource group.
+Amazing GRACE is a new learning community for Clergy and recognised Lay leaders co-ordinated by the Race Equality Resource group.
 Sign up here.

 What is Amazing GRACE?